Frequently Asked Coaching Questions

 Coaching Clients | Coaching Details

-I am registered as a vendor with a number of universities and many of my clients pay for coaching out of their start up, research, or professional development accounts.
+We are registered as a vendor with a number of universities and many of our clients pay for coaching out of their start up, research, or professional development accounts.

 The initial consultation is free.
 Clients who are self-paying send a check in advance for three or four 45-minute sessions in a month.
-When research funds are being utilized, we meet first and I will email you an invoice on a monthly basis.
+When research funds are being utilized, the sessions are held first and we email you an invoice on a monthly basis.
 The sessions take place by telephone at a mutually agreed upon time.
 The client and coach sometimes also communicate via email between sessions.
 The fee is inclusive of all coaching services, including email support.

-I customize the coaching to the needs of the client.
-I have worked with clients for as short a time as six weeks and over as long a period as several years.
+We customize the coaching to the needs of the client.
+We have worked with clients for as short a time as six weeks and over as long a period as several years.
 Most clients make an initial commitment to three months of coaching.

 One client came to coaching because of a psychological block to completing a piece of writing.
 We worked together to reframe her thinking about that piece, and she surprised herself by finishing in just a few weeks.
 Another client with a very successful career aspires to be one of the top people in his field.
 He has continued with coaching over several years because he appreciates the extra edge it gives him.
 Between those two examples are clients who use coaching to develop new habits and ways of operating, and feel ready to “fly solo” after a six- or twelve-month course of coaching.